 - A case study from Osama, an ESL teacher in Egypt, and his experience of switching

-- The OxfordAQA International GCSE as a Second Language Switching Guide
+- The OxfordAQA International GCSE English as a Second Language switching guide

 You must be an approved OxfordAQA centre to enter students for our exams.
 Make sure you become an OxfordAQA centre before you start teaching a course.